Procedure in the Constitutional Court

 The panel has the right to refuse to initiate a case if: 1) the case does not fall within the jurisdiction of the Constitutional Court; 2) the applicant has no right to file an application; 3) the application does not conform to the requirements set out in the Constitutional Court Law; 4) the application concerns a claim which has already been adjudicated; 5) the deficiencies previously specified by the panel have not been essentially corrected in the re-submitted application.

-The panel’s decisions cannot be appealed.
+The panel’s decisions are not subject to appeal.
 However, if the panel has decided to refuse to initiate a case, the individual may correct the deficiencies found and re-submit the application.

-Once a case has been initiated, the President of the Court undertakes to prepare it for hearing on a first come first served basis or appoints another justice to do it.
+Once a case has been initiated, the President of the Court undertakes to prepare it for adjudication on a first come first served basis or appoints another justice to do it.

-The justice prepares the case for hearing within five months, or, for particularly complicated cases, the Constitutional Court may decide to extend this term, but by no more than two months.
+The justice prepares the case for adjudication within five months, or, for particularly complicated cases, the Constitutional Court may decide to extend this term, but by no more than two months.

 In the course of preparing the case, the justice may request additional explanations and information from the participants in the case, from state and local government authorities, from other persons involved in the proceedings, determine persons to be invited for giving their opinion, commission an expert evaluation in the case, decide on the requests of the participants in the case, combine or divide cases, and take other steps necessary for the comprehensive preparation of the case.

-Having received the statement, the President of the Constitutional Court makes a decision on passing the case on for hearing by a particular bench of justices and sets the time and place of the executive session.
+Having received the finding, the President of the Constitutional Court makes a decision on passing the case on for hearing by a particular bench of justices and sets the time and place of the assignments sitting.

-In the executive session, the Court decides on the type of hearing procedure (a court sitting with the participation of the parties to the case or written proceedings), the time and place of the court sitting, and other matters.
-The court sitting in which the case will be heard must take place no sooner than 15 days after and not later than five months after the date of the executive session.
+In the assignments sitting, the Court decides on the type of hearing procedure (a court sitting with the participation of the parties to the case or written proceedings), the time and place of the court sitting, and other matters.
+The court sitting in which the case will be heard must take place no sooner than 15 days after and not later than five months after the date of the assignments sitting.

 To determine the type of procedure in which the case should be heard, the Constitutional Court takes into account the case materials, the possible effect of the case on the legal system, the mutual relations between the constitutional bodies, the existing case law of the Constitutional Court, and the state budget.

-The information about the time and place of the court sitting is made known to the participants in the case and published on the website of the Constitutional Court, as well as, if the case is to be heard in a court sitting with the participation of the parties to the case, in the official gazette Latvijas Vēstnesis.
+The information about the time and place of the court sitting is made known to the participants of the case and published on the website of the Constitutional Court, as well as, if the case is to be heard in a court sitting with the participation of the parties to the case, in the official journal Latvijas Vēstnesis.

 Cases are mostly heard by the full Constitutional Court, except for certain categories of cases which are heard by a bench of three justices.
 The full court may not consist of less than five justices.